-The Board, individual directors, and executive management in carrying out their duties and responsibilities must adhere to these standards of ethical behaviour.
+The Board, individual Directors, and Key Personnel in carrying out their duties and responsibilities must adhere to these standards of ethical behaviour.
 The CEO will also ensure that the principles of these behaviours flow to all persons dealing with members of the RBHS.

-Standards of Ethical Behaviour - Directors and Executive Managers:
+Standards of Ethical Behaviour - Directors and Key Personnel: